Battlefield Hardline: Plot

 As Khai, Nick, Boomer, and Tyson prepare to leave for Miami they are ambushed by Stoddard and his men.
 Nick kills his former partner and sends a picture of Stoddard's body to Dawes.
-The group arrive at Miami and infiltrate Preferred Outcomes HQ.
+The group arrive in Miami and infiltrate Preferred Outcomes HQ.
 They find the vault in Dawes' penthouse only to find it booby-trapped.
 Tyson is gravely wounded by the blast but survives.
 Nick answers Khai's ringing phone in the empty vault to hear Dawes on the other side, telling Nick to come find him at Santa Rosita off the coast of Florida.
 Nick departs from his group on the island, who leave to find medical attention for Tyson, and infiltrates it alone to Dawes' mansion.
 Nick finds his former captain in his office, where Dawes tells him that he wishes Nick to join him and take over Preferred Outcomes once Dawes is gone and that the two are akin to be "more criminal than cop".
 Nick agrees to the last remark and unhesitantly shoots Dawes dead.
 Searching his office, he finds a letter addressed to him from Dawes explaining why he framed Nick three years earlier and follows a passage to his underground vault.
 Inside the vault, Nick finds Dawes' laundered fortune, which is now his, left to wonder how he will use it.